Blog

 Results

-After 3 years of working together with the client, the program has increased to constantly having 30 to 35 attendees per intake (a 50% increase compared to before working together).
+After 3 years of working with the client, the program has increased to constantly having 30 to 35 attendees per intake (a 50% increase compared to before working together).

-Given the increased interest in it, the client is now attempting to recruit for a third annual intake, instead of the two it did previously.
+Given the increased interest in it, the client is now attempting to recruit for a third annual intake instead of the two it did previously.